 - What are the target groups for your use cases, and how can you reach these people?

-- Which organizational framework is needed in order to sussessfully operate the intranet and its use cases?
+- Which organizational framework do I need in order to successfully operate the intranet and its use cases?

-The Mother of all Technology Questions—Single Platform or Best-of-Breed?
+The Mother of All Business Technology Questions: Single Platform or Best-of-Breed?

-Modern intranets that offer a combination of solutions will win through: on the one side, there are now applications like Microsoft SharePoint which focus on teamwork, and on the other side, there are CMS applications which focus on communication and ideally support the mobile channel.
-From a technology point of view, we see an old strategy discussion arising: which approach is better, single platform or best of breed?
+Modern intranets offering a combination of solutions have a clear advantage.
+However, there are now applications like Microsoft SharePoint which focus on teamwork.
+On the other hand, there are CMS applications that are focused on communication and ideally supported on mobile channels.
+From a technology standpoint, we see an old strategy argument: which approach is better, single platform or best-of-breed?

-A single platform for the digital workplace has been the dream of CIO's for some years now.
-However, the trending tools now available via mobile and Cloud are changing the game and will undoubtedly make best-of-breed approaches the obvious choice going forward.
-These are the key reasons why:
+A single platform for the digital workplace has been the dream of CIO's for years now.
+However, the trending tools now available via mobile and cloud have changed the game.
+They have made best-of-breed approaches the obvious choice.

-- The requirements for use cases like project management, communities, or communication are becoming much more specific and continue adding new approaches and trends from the web.
-A single platform is unable to match that speed while simultaneously giving the attention to detail necessary at every corner of the platform.
+- The requirements for use cases like project management, communities, or communication are becoming much more specific.
+And new approaches and trends from the web continue to be added.
+A single platform is unable to match that speed while simultaneously giving the attention to detail necessary throughout the platform.

-- As mentioned above, digital workplace use cases have different target groups in which there is an ongoing fight between "great reach" and "great security."
+- Digital workplace use cases have different target groups.
+These groups are in an ongoing fight between "great reach" and "great security."
 It's nearly impossible for a single platform to provide a convincing solution that serves the needs of all of your employees.

 - Standard Cloud solutions are more cost effective than platforms with specific and often expensive customizations.

-- The rise of apps and mobile is living proof that a best-of-breed approach can be extremely user-friendly and easy to maintain.
-One look at the home screen of your iPhone or Android device will show you what pure best of breed looks like!
+- The rise of apps and mobile is proof that a best-of-breed approach can be extremely user-friendly and easy to maintain.
+One look at the home screen of your iPhone or Android device will show you how best of breed looks!

-- Single platform approaches had a dangerous side effect in the past: shadow IT.
-Whenever a single user or department was unhappy with what they got from IT, it wold be very easy to purchase a SaaS solution on the web.
+- Single platform approaches had a dangerous side effect in the past: Shadow IT.
+Whenever a single user or department was unhappy with what they got from IT, it was very easy to purchase a SaaS solution on the web.
 Standard best-of-breed tools remain up to date and result in happier users and less shadow IT.